-The minimum effective analgesic concentration will vary widely among patients, especially among patients who have been previously treated with potent agonist opioids The minimum effective analgesic concentration of morphine for any individual patient may increase over time due to an increase in pain, the development of a new pain syndrome, and/or the development of analgesic tolerance [see Dosage and Administration (2.1, 2.2)].
+The minimum effective analgesic concentration will vary widely among patients, especially among patients who have been previously treated with potent agonist opioids.
+The minimum effective analgesic concentration of morphine sulfate for any individual patient may increase over time due to an increase in pain, the development of a new pain syndrome and/or the development of analgesic tolerance.